kevin0120/mix/README.md

   * [rollbar](./plugins/inputs/webhooks/rollbar)
 * [zipkin](./plugins/inputs/zipkin)

-Telegraf is able to parse the following input data formats into metrics, these formats may be used with input plugins supporting the `data_format` option:
+Rush is able to parse the following input data formats into metrics, these formats may be used with input plugins supporting the `data_format` option:

 * [InfluxDB Line Protocol](./docs/DATA_FORMATS_INPUT.md#influx)